-In the sum on the right side the sign is positive if the vector component points in the counterclockwise direction (relative to rotations about the center of the box) and is negative if the vector points in the clockwise direction.
-Thus, if the sum of these vector components is positive, that implies that the net effect of these electric field vectors is to tend to push a positive charge in the 2.6.
-LAPLACIAN 21 counterclockwise direction.
-If the sum were negative, the vectors would tend to push a positive charge in the clockwise direction.
+Returning to (2.26), in the sum on the right side the sign is positive if the vector component points in the counterclockwise direction (relative to rotations about the center of the box) and is negative if the vector points in the clockwise direction.
+Recall that rotations and torques are described as vector quantities where the direction of rotation is determined by the right-hand rule: put the thumb of your right hand in the direction of the torque or spin vector, and the fingers of your right hand indicate the direction of the torque or rotation.
+In Fig. 2.5 we are considering rotation about the z axis.
+Thus, if the sum of the vector components in (2.26) is positive, that implies that the net effect of these electric field vectors is to tend to push a positive charge in the counterclockwise direction around the z axis.
+If the sum were negative, the vectors would tend to push a positive charge in the clockwise direction around the z axis.
 If the sum is zero, there is no tendency to push a positive charge around the center of the square (which is not to say there would not be a translation force on the charge-indeed, if the electric field is non-zero, there has to be some force on the charge).